 The next deadline for receipt of applications is 12th January 2018.
 Decisions about awards will be made at the April 2018 Council meeting.
 The sum of £4000 is available.

-Bursary Reports are posted on this website.
+Bursary Reports are posted here.

 Applications are invited for a number of bursaries which are awarded by the Society.
 The purpose of these awards is to support academic work by allowing attendance at overseas conferences and meetings; encouraging international collaboration involving research of high merit; or supporting fieldwork.

-by a subcommittee of Council (including one of the vice-Presidents, who will chair the committee, and the chairs of the special interest groups).
-The award(s) will be made annually and the sum available will be £6000 (increased from £4000 in 2013), accruing to the fund each year.
+by a subcommittee of Council (including one of the Vice-Presidents, who will chair the committee, and the chairs of the special interest groups).
+The award(s) will be made annually and the sum available will be £4000 accruing to the fund each year.
 Donations made by members and others will be added to the fund in the year received.
 Ordinarily, bursaries will be limited to a maximum of £500 or 50% of the total cost of a visit (whichever is smaller).
 Applicants are allowed to receive more than one award (but not in the same year) from the Society/Special interest group, but must include details of previous awards in their application.
 Applications, which must be in advance of the proposed trip, are welcomed from any postgraduate student in an appropriate discipline.
 The Society reserves the right to make no awards.
 There is only one round of Society awards per year.
 Any unused bursary money from one year will accumulate to the fund for use in the following year.
 Members of Council will not be eligible for the award.
 If the scheme is oversubscribed, then preference will be given to Mineralogical Society Members.

 Those interested should download a copy of the postgraduate-student-bursary-application-form.doc, complete it, and send it to the Executive Director, Kevin Murphy, or by post to the Society’s Twickenham address.